C/2025 R2 (SWAN): Orbit

 C/2025 R2 (SWAN) came to perihelion one day after discovery on 12 September 2025 at a distance of 0.5 AU from the Sun.

 Earth passed near the comet's meteoroid stream around 6 October 2025 and it had a chance of producing a weak meteor shower with a radiant only a few degrees from the Sun.
 Meteor showers are more likely when a periodic comet is near perihelion as the debris from the previous passage will have only slowly spread out along the comet's orbit.
 But the distance to Earth's orbit (E-MOID) is a fairly large 0.048 AU, and the comet has such a long orbital period that the dust is likely too diluted to generate a shower.

 The comet made its closest approach to Earth at a distance of 0.26 AU on 20 October 2025.
 It crossed the celestial equator on 3 November 2025.

 Orbital period

-The comet is dynamically old having come from 168 AU (about 6 times farther out than Neptune) and therefore did not come directly from the Oort cloud region.
+The comet is dynamically old having come from 180 AU (6 times farther out than Neptune) and therefore did not come directly from the Oort cloud region.
 As the comet was discovered near perihelion, the closest approach to the Sun is well known.
-The orbital period and aphelion (farthest distance from the Sun) is somewhat constrained by the low spatial resolution of about 1° per pixel STEREO-A observations in August, and without the STEREO-A observations, there is a modest 62-day observation arc for the orbit determination.
-The inbound orbital period was about 772 years and the outbound orbital period is about 743 years.
+The orbital period and aphelion (farthest distance from the Sun) are not as well known.
+The inbound orbital period was about 840 years and the outbound orbital period is about 770 years.